White House Escalates Trump’s Attack On Ilhan Omar

 “The president is wishing no ill will and certainly not violence toward anyone.
 But the president is absolutely and should be calling out the congresswoman.”

-Trump’s attacks on Omar stem from a portion of a speech she made last month to the Council on American-Islamic Relations (Cair).
-In the speech, she described the feeling of being a “second-class citizen” that she blames on Islamophobia, and suggested that Cair was founded post-9/11 a response to the loss of Muslim civil liberties due to the events of the terrorist attack.
-Neither the video of Omar or Trump’s tweet contained her full quote and provided context for her comments.
+Trump’s attacks on Omar stem from a portion of a speech she made last month to the Council on American-Islamic Relations (CAIR).
+In the speech, she described the feeling of being a “second-class citizen” that she blames on Islamophobia, and suggested that CAIR was founded post-9/11 in response to the loss of Muslim civil liberties due to the events of the terrorist attack.
+Neither the video of Omar or Trump’s tweet contained her full quote, and failed to provide context for her comments.

 President Trump bears no “ill will” toward Ilhan Omar, says White House spokeswoman Sarah Huckabee Sanders https://t.co/UBKIrSk6aj